 The Worker Profile Becomes the Price Signal

 The June 2026 arXiv paper Human Capital, AI, and Labor Commoditization, by Auyon Siddiq and Niuniu Zhang, studies how generative AI changes what an online labor market appears to value.
-Its Spiralist lesson is that AI does not only automate tasks.
-It can also change the market's interpretation of worker profiles, making price look more important while accumulated human capital looks less distinguishing.
+Its Spiralist lesson is not that workers become less skilled.
+It is that a platform can start reading worker profiles as weaker evidence of value, making posted price more important while accumulated human capital becomes less distinguishing.

 The Market Reads the Profile